 1) Equity securities consist of quoted securities in all material respect.
-The Group's plan assets
+The Group's plan assets does not hold any own shares.

 2) A large part pertains to the UK annuity policies.

 Income and expenses relating to post-employment benefit plans recognized in the income statement